SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

   * **Until**: Select a date.
 The form will be deactivated on this date.
   * **Max**: Enter the number of responses.
 The form will be deactivated after the specified number of responses are received.

-* **Use Google Analytics**: Select this option to track the form and connect it to [Google Analytics][1] (if that is set up for your web site).
+* **Use Google Analytics**: Select this option to track the form and connect it to [Google Analytics][1] (if that is set up for your website).
 In the field below this option, you can enter the Google Analytics tracking ID for this form.

 ### Add fields to the form